Writer and Philosopher

 2017 - Today

-Working on wellbeing measurement and policy projects with local and national wellbeing organisations, such as Happy City, What Works Centre for Wellbeing, and New Economics Foundation.
+Working on wellbeing measurement and policy projects with local and national wellbeing organisations, such as the Centre for Thriving Places, What Works Centre for Wellbeing, and New Economics Foundation.

 2014 - 2017